SC&A Collection Development and Management Policy

 6.3 Science Fiction Collections

 The science fiction collections held by SC&A comprise Europe's largest catalogued collection of science fiction material.
 The most significant part of the collection is that belonging to the Science Fiction Foundation.
 In addition to the Science Fiction Foundation collection, there is a small collection of science fiction archives owned by the University of Liverpool.
 These include the Olaf Stapledon, John Wyndham, Eric Frank Russell and Brian Aldiss archives, and the research materials of Professor I. F. Clarke.
+SC&A has recently also acquired the libraries of Brian W. Aldiss and Arthur C. Clarke, which contain both printed and archival items.

 The Science Fiction Foundation collection is the research library of the Science Fiction Foundation and as such its aim is to provide resources for researchers and scholars of the field, and to develop an archive collection of science fiction, the material written about it, and related literatures.
 It contains over 35,000 books - from the earliest examples of speculative fiction to the present day - accompanied by 2,500 critical works.
 Holdings are comprehensive for many English-language writers but geographical coverage is wide-ranging with French, German and Eastern European writers featuring strongly.
 2,500 periodical titles represent one of the most extensive collections of critical journals, fanzines & fiction magazines in the world.
 The collection of fanzines and sf convention material forms a unique history of the field from the 1930s to the present day.
 The Collection receives regular donations of the works of Terry Pratchett, through his agent, Colin Smythe.